Graciekroos/SNPcalling_2022/README.md

 done
 ```

 I then wanted to run the Stacks programme refmap to identify any low-quality individuals.
-To do this I created a folder "aligned_samples" and moved the BAM output files from reference alignment into this folder, to be used as input for refmap.
+To do this I created a folder "aligned_samples" and moved the BAM output files from reference alignment into this folder, to use as input for refmap.
 I also created the folder "output_refmap" for the output of refmap.

 ```
 #!/bin/sh